nadiajoyce/VEA-Docs/DI-Policies.md

 + Social media

-   + Regularly ensure representation of underrepresented groups in feeds, across all platforms (Instagram, Facebook, TikTok, Pinterest)
+   + Quarterly audit feeds to ensure representation of underrepresented groups across all platforms (Instagram, Facebook, TikTok, Pinterest)
    + Ensure the use of inclusive language extends to all social posts